jasmaa/waiting-for-network/README.md

 # Waiting for Network

-Simple calculator to find activities while waiting for networks to train.
+Things to do while you wait for your network to train.

 ***